moeenn/thin-server/README.md

 A small, lightweight and portable server written in GoLang.
 This server can be used for serving folders and static websites on the local network.

 # Why GoLang?
 GoLang is an incredibly powerful yet minimalistic language.
-The entire code for thin server comes out to only 30 SLOCs!
+The entire code for thin server comes out to only 30 Lines (with comments!)

 ## Usage
 ```